collocations.org

 directly

-VERB + CHARGE
+VERB + charge

 be entitled to, be free to, have a right to

-Firms are free to charge whatever they like for their services.
+Companies are free to charge whatever they like for their services.

 against